cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 <!-- theme: warning -->

 > The name of municipalities can change over time (e.g. in the context of municipality mergers).
 The postal code of municipalities is far less subject to change.
-Therefore it is better to use the `postalCode` field instead of the `addressLocality` field (when possible).
+Therefore, it is better to use the `postalCode` field instead of the `addressLocality` field (when possible).

 **Applicable on endpoints**